 - More rich, creamy foods than you’re used to can trigger heartburn or reflux or else make IBS symptoms worse.

-Though festive food and drink can be tough on the digestive system, it doesn’t have to be this way.
-I have put together, just for you, some expert tips to trouble-proof your tummy this Christmas:
+Having said all of that, I have put together, just for you, some expert tips to trouble-proof your tummy this Christmas:

 USE YOUR SENSES